finos/common-domain-model/documentation/source/documentation.rst

 Intent Qualification
 """"""""""""""""""""

 Intent qualification is an enumeration value that represents the intent of a particular business event, e.g. ``Allocation``, ``EarlyTermination``, ``PartialTermination`` etc. It is used as part of the event qualification logic, to disambiguate lifecyle events which may share the same primitive event features.
-As an example, a reduction in a trade quantity/notional could apply to a correction event or a partial termination (although the timing of such event could also be used to qualify the proper event).
+As an example, a reduction in a trade quantity/notional could apply to a correction event or a partial termination (although the timing of such event could also be used to qualify the event).

-.. note:: Further evaluation of the appropriateness of this intent qualification attribute is required, where other dimensions of the event could be used to provide the required disambiguation.

 Function Call
 """""""""""""